-1. Receive and process public comments and the response to such comments with

-- respect to information available pursuant to Section 302B of this ordinance. - 2.
+- Receive and process public comments and the response to such comments with respect to information available pursuant to Section 302B of this ordinance. - 2.
 Prepare, distribute and review of a chemical emergency response plan.
 Chemical emergency response plans may be based on information obtained from: - a.
-The Directors of the Emergency Management Program, DER/EPA and other agencies of the Standing Rock Sioux Tribe. - b.
-The State of North and South Dakota and subdivisions of the state of North and South Dakota and - c.
-Facilities subject to this ordinance and EPCRA. - F. Chemical emergency response plans shall include: - 1.
-The identification of the heads of the Standing Rock Sioux Tribe emergency response organizations for designated areas or District officials responsible to make determinations necessary to implement the chemical emergency response plan.
+The Directors of the Emergency Management Program, DER/EPA and other agencies of the Standing Rock Sioux Tribe. - The State of North and South Dakota and subdivisions of the state of North and South Dakota and - c.
+Facilities subject to this ordinance and EPCRA. - F. Chemical emergency response plans shall include: - The identification of the heads of the Standing Rock Sioux Tribe emergency response organizations for designated areas or District officials responsible to make determinations necessary to implement the chemical emergency response plan.
 Unless otherwise specifically stated, the plan is considered implemented when there is a public response by the Fire Department to an incident involving hazardous materials. - 2.
 Specialized equipment, facilities, personnel and emergency response organizations available to respond to releases; and - 3.
-Mutual aid agreements with other EPDs, and the allocation of emergency response resources for responding to releases, if applicable. - 4.
-Plans developed under this Ordinance shall be submitted to the Fire Department, Tribal Volunteer Fire Department and BIA Fire. - 5.
-There shall be annual testing and evaluation of the chemical emergency response plan. - G. The TERC shall advise the Standing Rock Sioux Tribe Council as follows: - 1.
-An evaluation of resources necessary to develop, implement and exercise the emergency response plan in its EPD. - 2.
-Projections regarding additional resources necessary in future years for the effective implementation of the provisions of this Ordinance; and - 3.
-Suggested means for providing such additional resources.
+Mutual aid agreements with other EPDs, and the allocation of emergency response resources for responding to releases, if applicable. - Plans developed under this Ordinance shall be submitted to the Fire Department, Tribal Volunteer Fire Department and BIA Fire. - There shall be annual testing and evaluation of the chemical emergency response plan. - G. The TERC shall advise the Standing Rock Sioux Tribe Council as follows: - an evaluation of resources necessary to develop, implement and exercise the emergency response plan in its EPD.